PARKDALE

 Specializing in comics, graphic novels, collectibles, Warhammer figures, and board games, West End Comics also hosts community events like game nights, signings, art shows, and book clubs — creating space for fandom and connection.

-Did you know?
+Did You Know?
 Comic shops often serve as community hubs, hosting events that bring readers and gamers together beyond the shelves.

 1716 Queen West